Mateo Joseph: International career

+On 10 May 2023, Joseph was included in the England squad for the 2023 FIFA U-20 World Cup.

+On 15 March 2024, Joseph was called up by the Spain national under-21 team to play the 2025 UEFA European Under-21 Championship qualification Group B match against Belgium eleven days later.

+He featured in the Spanish squad in the 2025 European Under-21 Championship in Slovakia, scoring in the opening group game against the hosts, before Spain were knocked out in a 3–1 quarter-final loss to England on 21 June 2025.

 Personal life

 Joseph was born in Spain to an English father of Antiguan descent and a Spanish mother.
 He holds Spanish and British citizenship.
 He is a relative of Emile Heskey with his father being the former England striker's cousin.

 Playing style

 Joseph is a strong and technically proficient forward, and has earned playing comparisons to a young Sergio Agüero.
 He is a prolific scorer, having scored 14 goals in 21 games as a U19 for Espanyol in the 2021-22 season.